-BioOne supports the SAML 2.0 protocol for federated identity, allowing end users to authenticate using an institution’s Shibboleth credentials.
-The institution and BioOne must both be members of the same federation to use this method of authentication.
+BioOne supports the SAML 2.0 protocol for federated identity, allowing end users to authenticate using their institutional credentials.

-You can view your institution's Shibboleth details by visiting your institution administration dashboard, and clicking the tab titled Institutional Account Details.
-Find the Access Details heading, and scroll to the Shibboleth subheading.
-There you can see the EntityID and Federation currently associated with your institution.
+View your Institutional Sign In details by visiting your institution administration dashboard, and clicking the tab titled Institutional Account Details.
+Find the Access Details heading, and scroll to the Shibboleth/OpenAthens subheading.
+There you can see the EntityID and attributes currently associated with your institution.

 If your institution uses EZProxy, please use the following stanza in your config file:

 A Hosted EZproxy Include File is available for this resource.
 Hosted EZproxy customers will receive automatic updates with OCLC’s latest version of this stanza by adding the following line to config.txt: